gmontana/CollaborativePickAndPlaceEnv/README.md

 The observation space for the environment is structured as a dictionary where each agent in the environment has its own observation.
 Each agent's observation is itself a dictionary with the following keys:

-`self`: this key maps to a dictionary that describes the observing agent's own state:
+- `self`: This key maps to a dictionary that describes the observing agent's own state:
-- `position`: a tuple representing the 2D position on the grid
+  - `position`: A tuple representing the 2D position on the grid.
-- `picker`: a boolean value indicating if the agent is a picker (can pick up objects) or not
+  - `picker`: A boolean value indicating if the agent is a picker (can pick up objects) or not.
-- `carryin_object`: either an integer ID representing the object the agent is currently carrying or `None` if the agent isn't carrying any object
+  - `carrying_object`: Either an integer ID representing the object the agent is currently carrying or `None` if the agent isn't carrying any object.

-`agents`: this key maps to a list of dictionaries.
+- `agents`: This key maps to a list of dictionaries.
 Each dictionary in this list represents the state of another agent in the environment (excluding the observing agent itself).
-Each dictionary contains the same fields, i.e. `position`, `picker`, and `carryin_object`.
+Each dictionary contains the same fields, i.e., `position`, `picker`, and `carrying_object`.

-`objects`: this key maps to a list of dictionaries.
+- `objects`: This key maps to a list of dictionaries.
 Each dictionary in this list represents an object in the environment.
 Each dictionary contains:
-- `id`: an integer representing the unique ID of the object
+  - `id`: An integer representing the unique ID of the object.
-- `position`: a tuple representing the object's position on the grid
+  - `position`: A tuple representing the object's position on the grid.

-`goals`: This key maps to a list of tuples.
-Each tuple in this list represents the 2D position of a goal on the grid
+- `goals`: This key maps to a list of tuples.
+Each tuple in this list represents the 2D position of a goal on the grid.

 Here is a representation of this structure: